jbaldwin/liblifthttp/README.md

 #### Running Tests
 The tests are automatically run by GitHub Actions on all Pull Requests.
-They can also be ran locally with a default localhost instance of `nginx`.
+They can also be ran locally with a default localhost instance of `nginx` and `haproxy`.
 To do so the CMake option `LIFT_LOCALHOST_TESTS=ON` must be set otherwise the tests will use the hostname `nginx` setup in the CI settings.
-After building and starting `nginx` tests can be run by issuing:
+After building and starting `nginx` and `haproxy` tests can be run by issuing:

 ```bash
 # Invoke via cmake: